anonymous-0203/online-appendix-to-company-monopoly-in-OSS/README.md

 Description of directories:

-Data: RQ1.csv, RQ2.csv, RQ3.csv are used to answer the three research questions in our study respectively.
+Data: this filepath containes the data that are used to answer the three research questions in our study respectively.

 Code: The scripts of Python produce and visualize the answers for the research questions; survival analysis is the scripts of R language for fitting the cox model.